deanerik/academic-kickstart2/content/TheNextStep.md

 image = ""

 # Caption (optional)
-caption = "test caption"
+caption = ""

 # Focal point (optional) Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
 focal_point = "Right"

 +++

-An overview on a successful transition to university, given to a graduating class of highschool students.
+The set of skills that make a student successful in highschool are not the same as those needed in university.
+There are a host of different resources available to students, new challenges and opportunities, which can come as a startling change of environments for new students.
+In this talk I give an an overview on strategies for a successful transition to university, outlining the likely challenges across immediate and long-term timescales, to a graduating class of highschool students.